hansemannn/titanium-document-picker/README.md

 The the native document pickers (iOS / Android) to select files from the local device, iCloud (iOS) and Google Storage (Android).

+## Todo's

+- [ ] Currently, the Android module import is `ti.filepicker`, on iOS it's `ti.documentpicker`
+- [ ] Both modules may not have full parity on the file selection
+- [ ] Add cross-platform example (currently the example/app.js is Android-only)

 ## Example

 ```js